LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

     }
 ```

 Now you want the latest game every single time.
-To get the latest game, you will first have to order them by Id and then put this data in decending order so that gameId 4 can come at the top(It will be the current game) and then we say `first:1` because we only want the gameId 4 object, we dont care about the old games.
+To get the latest game, you will first have to order them by Id and then put this data in descending order so that gameId 4 can come at the top(It will be the current game) and then we say `first:1` because we only want the gameId 4 object, we don't care about the old games.

 You can actually see this query working on the graph's hosted service.
-Lets try to do that:
+Let's try to do that:

-I have already deployed a graph, lets look at my graph and use the query to query it, Go to [this link](https://thegraph.com/hosted-service/subgraph/sneh1999/learnweb3)
+I have already deployed a graph, let's look at my graph and use the query to query it, Go to [this link](https://thegraph.com/hosted-service/subgraph/sneh1999/learnweb3)

 Replace the example query with our query and click on the purple play button